 Beneficiaries can choose from 75 or more Medicare plans in 27 counties.
 Similar to last year, the counties with the most plan options are predominantly in Ohio and Pennsylvania.
 In Ohio, for example, beneficiaries can choose from 80 or more Medicare Advantage plans in 10 counties, including Hamilton County (Cincinnati) and Cuyahoga County (Cleveland).
 Beneficiaries in Summit County Ohio (Akron) can choose from 87 Medicare Advantage plans – the most offerings of any county in the US.
 Beneficiaries living in four counties in Pennsylvania can also choose from 80 or more plans.
-In Texas, beneficiaries in Harris County (Dallas) can choose from 77 plans and in Michigan, beneficiaries in Oakland County (Detroit) can choose from 76 plans (Figure 4).
+In Texas, beneficiaries in Harris County (Houston) can choose from 77 plans and in Michigan, beneficiaries in Oakland County (Detroit) can choose from 76 plans (Figure 4).

 In 2023, about half of all Medicare beneficiaries (53%) (in 19 percent of counties), can choose from more than 40 Medicare Advantage plans where they live (Figure 5).

 This is in contrast to just 5 years ago, in 2018, when fewer than one in ten Medicare beneficiaries (7%) (in less than 1 percent of counties) could choose from more than 40 Medicare Advantage plans where they live.